Right click on each of these:

 indicates your current class (1=Freshman, 2=Sophomore,

-3=Junior, 4=Senior), specify a Boolean
+3=Junior, 4=Senior), specify a Boolean value

 indicating whether or not you are an intercollegiate athlete, and put in a